ropensci/hddtools/cran-comments.md

-This is a new release (hddtools v0.7).
+This is a new release (hddtools v0.8.1).

 ---------------------------------

 ## Release Summary

-In this new release, we removed the follwoing function because the ftp at NASA containing the data has been migrated:

-* TRMM()

-A new function is under development and will be avalable at the next release (v0.8).
+Connection to TRMM database removed as the web service is no longer available.

 ## Test environment
-* Ubuntu 14.04, R 3.3.1
+* Ubuntu 16.04, R 3.4.3

 ## R CMD check results